A Point of No Return – Osho

 Mind is an achiever and the ordinary need not be achieved; it is already the case.
 The extraordinary has to be achieved, the extraordinary becomes the goal.
 It is far away; you have to make all kinds of efforts, you have to struggle for it, you have to fight for it because there are so many competitors.

-To be ordinary… and there is no competition at all.
-You can just be ordinary, nobody has any objection.
+To be ordinary . . . and there is no competition at all.
+You can just be ordinary; nobody has any objection.
 People will simply feel sorry for you that you have dropped out of the competitive race.

 One competitor less – they will feel good but sorry for you.
 They will say, “Poor fellow!
 What happened to him?
 Why did he have to drop out?”
 The dropouts are not respectable people.
 Buddha is a dropout.
 All real Masters are dropouts.
 To be a sannyasin means to be a dropout.
 To drop out of the rat race is to drop in, because when you are in the race you cannot enter in.
 When you are no longer in the race there is nowhere to go.
-You start moving inwards because life is a flow: if there is no outer direction it takes the inner direction.
+You start moving inward because life is a flow: if there is no outer direction, it takes the inner direction.
 If the goal is not there far away in the future, then you start moving into your nature in the present.
 That is satori.

 Satori is very ordinary.
 Satori means your nature.
 You have come with it; it is your original face – all other faces are masks.